lchen08/CS242/README.md

 ## Deployment

-To run the indexer, simply download the whole project.
-If using the default setup, simply place the .data files in the DATA_FILES folder and run indexbuilder.bat found in the main folder.
-A web0.data file is already provided for testing.
+To run the indexer, simply download the whole project (A web0.data file is already provided for testing).
+If using the default setup, simply place the .data files in the Data_Files folder and run indexbuilder.bat found in the main folder.

 If the user wishes to designate a custom directory, the .bat file can be edited to change the line `java IndexPackage.IndexBuilder` to `java IndexPackage.IndexBuilder <relative or absolute path of your custom directory>`.